 - An AC power adapter

 Additional parts are available for purchase, which will be a necessity over time.
-The duckbill valves have a tendency to wear out over time and not stay attached while pumping.
+The duckbill valves have a tendency to wear out over time and not stay attached while expressing milk.

 - Equipped with an inbuilt rechargeable battery

-- Hospital grade double/single pump with quiet motor
+- Hospital grade single and double pump with quiet motor

 - Customizable settings with 2 phase cycling and adjustable suction strength